• Skip to primary navigation

 Can you freeze chocolate bark?

 I'll have to try it and get back to you for sure.
 But I think you could, the candies, especially if you're using Kit Kat's like in this recipe, could get a bit soggy, but the chocolate & quinoa should hold up.
-You definitely can refrigerate the bark, it's nice and chilled.
+Refrigerate though.

 Halloween bark on a white plate